Perfluorobutanesulfonyl fluoride: Synthesis of aryl and alkenyl nonaflates

 As mentioned above, aryl and alkenyl nonaflates are useful as electrophiles in palladium catalyzed cross coupling reactions.
 Their reactivity generally mirrors that of the more commonly encountered triflate electrophiles, but nonaflates tend to be less prone to hydrolysis to ketones (in the case of alkenyl sulfonates) and phenols (in the case of aryl sulfonates).
 Their resistance to hydrolysis makes nonaflates superior electrophiles in Buchwald-Hartwig couplings, where this side reaction can be deleterious to yields of the desired product.

 The sodium enolates of β-ketoesters react with 1.15 equivalents of NfF to give the corresponding alkenyl nonaflates in high yield.
 Ethyl 2-methylacetoacetate (R=R'=Me) gives the geometrically pure E isomer by this method.

 Simple aldehydes and ketones react with NfF in the presence of bases such as DBU or phosphazenes to give alkenyl nonaflates in high yields without formation of a discrete enolate.
 Use of the P2 phosphazene base at -30 to -20 °C gives the less substituted alkenyl nonaflate with unsymmetrically substituted ketones.
 Similar reactions with triflic anhydride generally require the use of the expensive 2,6-di-tert-butylpyridine to achieve high yields.

 The reaction of enolates with NfF depends strongly both on the structure of the enolate and its metal counterion.
 The lithium enolates of methyl ketones give mixtures of products derived from electrophilic attack on the O (expected) or C (unexpected) atoms of the enolate.
 This effect is particularly evident with the lithium enolate of pinacolone, which gives a 2:1 mixture favoring C-attack.
 More substituted lithium enolates give only products of O sulfonylation in variable yields.

 Trimethylsilyl enol ethers react with NfF in the presence of a substoichiometric fluoride source at 0 °C to ambient temperature to give alkenyl nonaflates in moderate to good yields.
-Dried Bu4F was the preferred fluoride source in one study, but CsF has been used in difficult cases with excellent results.
+Dried tetra-n-butylammonium fluoride was the preferred fluoride source in one study, but CsF has been used in difficult cases with excellent results.

 Aryl nonaflates can be prepared straightforwardly from phenols and NfF in the presence of bases such as potassium carbonate and Et3N in near quantitative yields.
 Stronger bases such as NaH and BuLi can also be used, but they tend to give somewhat lower yields.

 Reaction with alcohols

 The reaction of NfF with alcohols highlights the lability of alkyl nonaflates – in most cases, the final product of the reaction is either an alkyl fluoride (from F− attack on the intermediate alkyl nonaflate) or an olefin (from elimination of NfOH from the intermediate nonaflate).
+It has recently been discovered that upon reaction of NfF with alcohols to generate alkyl nonaflate, the released F− can be used to activate trimethylsilyl-bound nucleophiles in situ to produce several deoxy-diversified products.